aspendigital/docker-codeigniter/README.md

 # Docker + CodeIgniter 1.7.3

-This image serves as a starting point for legacy CodeIgniter projects
+This image serves as a starting point for legacy CodeIgniter projects.

 ## Supported Tags